 This Policy shall govern a reduction in force that affects employees of the U. T. System Administration.

 Sec.
-2 Policy Statement
+2 Principles

 The U. T. System Administration strives to provide a stable environment in which to work, but may occasionally be required to eliminate positions due to re-prioritization of work, re-organization of work, elimination of work, budgetary needs, legislative enactments, directives from the U. T. System Board of Regents, or other business reasons.
-This policy establishes a process for the reduction of regular full-time and part-time positions in these situations.
+This policy establishes a process for the reduction of regular full-time and part-time positions and fair treatment of affected employees.

 Sec.
-3 Reduction in Force Report
+4 Reduction in Force Report

-3.1 Identifies the reasons for implementing a reduction in force.
+4.1 Identifies the reasons for implementing a reduction in force.

-3.2 Identifies positions recommended for elimination.
+4.2 Identifies positions recommended for elimination.

-3.3 Describes why the particular positions recommended for elimination were selected.
+4.3 Describes why the particular positions recommended for elimination were selected.

-3.4 Discusses how the department’s work will be re-organized, re-prioritized, or otherwise managed as a result of the reduction in force.
+4.4 Discusses how the department’s work will be re-organized, re-prioritized, or otherwise managed as a result of the reduction in force.

 Sec.
-4 Review of Report
+5 Review of Report

 Sec.
-5 Approval of Report
+6 Approval of Report

-After review under Section 4 is complete, the department head shall submit a Reduction in Force Report to the Chancellor or the Chancellor’s designee.
+After review under Section 5 is complete, the department head shall submit a Reduction in Force Report to the Chancellor or the Chancellor’s designee.
 The Chancellor or the Chancellor’s designee shall approve, modify, or disapprove the report and notify the department head.

 Sec.
-6 Re-employment Support
+7 Re-employment Support

 Employees who were terminated due to a reduction in force may take advantage of preferential procedures for rehire for a period of six months following termination.

-7.4 The Chancellor or the Chancellor’s designee shall issue a written decision to the employee, generally no later than 10 business days after receiving the appeal.
+8.4 The Chancellor or the Chancellor’s designee shall issue a written decision to the employee, generally no later than 10 business days after receiving the appeal.
 This decision shall be final.

 Sec.
-8 Nondiscrimination
+9 Nondiscrimination

 Critical [function]: a function required by law, Regents’ Rule, or highest-priority business requirements of the U. T. System Administration or its institutions.

-Reduction in force: a reduction in regular full-time and part-time positions due to re-prioritization of work, re-organization of work, elimination of work, budgetary needs, legislative enactments, directives from the U. T. System Board of Regents, or other business reasons with no likelihood or expectation that terminated positions will be reinstated or affected employees will be recalled because the positions themselves are eliminated.
+Reduction in force: a reduction in regular full-time and/or part-time positions due to re-prioritization of work, re-organization of work, elimination of work, budgetary needs, legislative enactments, directives from the U. T. System Board of Regents, or other business reasons with no likelihood or expectation that terminated positions will be reinstated or affected employees will be recalled because the positions themselves are eliminated.

 Regular employee: an employee appointed to work 20 hours or more per week for a period of four and one-half consecutive months or longer (135 calendar days).